iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 In which $Time$ defines the duration for which the user interacts with the product [@dong2018]. $Context$ refers to the environmental factors into distinct categories of physical, social, situational, cultural and temporal [@ortiz2010]. $User$ is as it says, however with additional attention to their values, personal traits and ambitions [@ortiz2010]. $Product$ is defined as the actual object that is being considered within the scenario [@dong2018]. $Behavior$ (or $Interaction$) concerns itself with the actual ongoings of the scenario interaction itself, and this could include the type of interaction (physical or non-physical) [@ortiz2010].
 Finally, $Artefact$ is the end output of the usage scenario, which can take the form of either social, technical or aesthetic functions [@ortiz2010].

-So, with that in mind, here are three usage scenarios identified for the system under evaluation, ChatGPT.
+So, with that in mind, here are three key usage scenarios identified for the system under evaluation, ChatGPT.

 ## 2.2 Usage scenarios for ChatGPT